 ASF highlights a holistic approach to access to justice in CAR, whilst supporting community justice actors (neighbourhood chiefs, customary and religious leaders) and strengthening the capacity building of key legal aid actors (bar associations and civil society organisations).

-Improving access to justice and the protection of human rights in the Central African Republic
+The challenges of detention in the Central African Republic